ryu-ryuk/ryu-ryuk/README.md

 # 💫 about me

-Hey there, I'm Alok Ranjan 👋<br><br>I'm a developer with a growing focus on backend and cloud technologies and cybersecurity.
-Currently exploring Google Cloud and sharpening my full-stack skills.<br><br>🖥️ Backend Developer: Crafting APIs and integrating systems<br>☁️ Cloud Enthusiast: Diving deep into Google Cloud<br>🐧 Linux Aficionado: Arch user (btw)<br>🌱 Continuous Learner: Pursuing certifications in cloud, networking, and AI<br>🚀 Current Project: Enhancing my Arch Hyprland setup with scripts and automations.<br><br>When I'm not coding or tinkering with my Arch setup, I'm:<br>- 💼 Helping students find opportunities as an Internshala Student Partner<br>- 📚 Creating tech content and documentation<br>- 🤝 Open to collaborating on innovative backend or cloud projects<br><br>Feel free to reach out if you have any ideas & want to collaborate with me :)
+Hey there, I'm Alok Ranjan 👋<br><br>I'm a developer and a soon to be MLSA with a growing focus on backend and cloud technologies and cybersecurity.
+Currently feeding myself with the modules from Microsoft Learn and Google Cloud<br><br>🖥️ Backend Developer: Crafting APIs and integrating systems<br>☁️ Cloud Enthusiast: Diving deep into Google Cloud<br>🐧 Linux Aficionado: Arch user (btw)<br>🌱 Continuous Learner: Pursuing certifications in cloud, networking, and AI<br>🚀 Current Project: Enhancing my Arch Hyprland setup with scripts and automations.<br><br>When I'm not coding or tinkering with my Arch setup, I'm:<br>- 📚 Creating tech content and documentation<br>- 🤝 Open to collaborating on different open source projects<br><br>Feel free to reach out if you have any ideas & want to collaborate with me :)

 ## 🌐 socials